AnandBhaskarx/Answer-grading-System/README.md

 - Grading answers based on specific algorithms and grading rubrics.
 - Offering feedback on incorrect answers.
 - Generating reports on grading efficiency.
+- Semantic Similarity: Compute cosine similarity between student and reference embeddings.
+- Deep Learning/LLM Grading:
+o	Fine-tune a regression/classification model to predict a score. o	Optionally, use GPT-based models to generate textual feedback.

+- 	A numerical score (0–5 or 0–10)
+- Qualitative feedback (strengths and weaknesses in the student’s answer)

 ---